johnsosoka/site-johnsosoka-com/README.md

 - IAM user with deployer access and permissions (Used for GitHub Actions CO/CD)
 - Route53 records for mapping subdomains to CloudFront distributions

+Refer to the Terraform configuration files for more details.

 ### Usage

 1. Install Terraform.
 2. Set up your AWS credentials.
-3. Modify the variables in `variables.tf` to match your desired configuration.
+3. If Necessary, Modify the variables in `variables.tf`.
 4. Run `terraform init` to initialize the backend and providers.
 5. Run `terraform plan` to preview the infrastructure changes.
 6. Run `terraform apply` to provision the AWS resources.

-For detailed instructions, refer to the documentation or the comments in the Terraform configuration files.

 ### Notes